Resin Casting Scale Parts: Mass Production Spark Plugs

 So I started with an old burned out O.S. #8 glow plug and turned down the unneeded threads and I drilled out the coil.
 This is easy to do with any small shop machine lathe.

-I then used a piece of acrylic plastic rod (from Michaels Craft Store), and I turned the top isolator to shape.
-I used a jeweler’s file and 400 grit sandpaper to smooth it and then I flipped it around in the lathe chuck and then drilled out its base with a (.093) 3/32-inch drill bit so it would fit over the top of the glow plug.
+I then used a piece of acrylic plastic rod (from Michaels Craft Store), and I turned the top insulator to shape.
+I used a jeweler’s file and 400 grit sandpaper to smooth it and then I flipped it around in the lathe chuck and drilled out its base with a 3/32-inch drill bit so it would fit over the top of the glow plug.

 The Base of the silicone is thick but pourable and it has to be mixed with its catalyst.
 You mix it 1 part catalyst to 10 parts base (by volume or weight,) with the included measuring/mixing cups.